 Beachcombers beware, pretty mementos picked up on the beach may not make it home

-Many people have reported shells, rocks, pebbles, driftwood and even beach glass (which is – when you think about it – actually garbage) being confiscated from carry on luggage by Costa Rican airport security.
+However, travelers have reported rocks, pebbles, driftwood and even beach glass (which is – when you think about it – actual garbage) being confiscated from carry on luggage by Costa Rican airport security.